A brief history of Feeding Futures

 Improving children’s health

-Feeding Futures has provided over 160,000 meals per year since 2010 and given farm training to around 140 households.
-The plan is to finalise a ‘Partnership for Sustainability’ model and offer partnerships to more schools in the region over the next five years but also to offer the model to others.
+Feeding Futures is currently providing meals to around 330 children at Sidai Primary School and farm training to around 140 households.
+The plan is to use the ‘Partnership for Sustainability’ model with more schools in the region over the next five years but also to offer the model to others who can learn from the Feeding Futures team..

 The gift of water